California fugitive caught in Guatemala after 18 years on the run

 He was deported back to the United States on Saturday, accompanied by an FBI agent and a Santa Barbara County Sheriff’s sergeant, she said.

-Parish had been scheduled for trial in Santa Barbara Municipal Court in March of 1994 when he vanished.
+Parish had been scheduled for trial in Santa Barbara Municipal Court in March of 1994 when he vanished, authorities say, and was believed to have fled across the border to Mexico.

-Investigators began reexamining the case last year and tracked him to Guatemala.
-They were assisted by the FBI’s legal attache in San Salvador and the Transnational Anti-Gang unit of the Guatemalan National Police.
+Investigators for the Santa Barbara County Sheriff’s Office and FBI began reexamining the case last year and, following a tip, tracked Parish to Guatemala.

+They were assisted in the investigation and arrest by the FBI’s legal attache in San Salvador and the Transnational Anti-Gang unit of the Guatemalan National Police.
-FBI Special Agent Ingerd Sotelo, who with a Santa Barbara County Sheriff’s detective was credited with finding Parish, said the wanted man told her he had initially fled to Mexico but spent most of the past 18 years in Panajachel.

-Sotelo told Reuters Parish traveled there after hearing that the small, picturesque town on the shores of Lake Atitlan was home to a large contingent of Westerners and had eked out a living by doing gardening work.

 Parish, who was accused of molesting a 4-year-old girl in the beachside community of Carpenteria, near Santa Barbara, was expected to be prosecuted on the original charges of lewd acts on a child and oral copulation.

-A Santa Barbara County Sheriff’s spokesman said authorities believe he may have molested other victims before his arrest and have asked members of the public to come forward if they have information on such crimes.
+A Santa Barbara County Sheriff’s spokesman said authorities believe he may have molested other victims before his arrest and asked members of the public to come forward if they had information on such crimes.

 It was not immediately clear if Parish had retained a lawyer in California.